 AR/VR in CRM — The immersive reality of AR and VR allows companies to change the way they engage with their customers.
 By integrating with this technology, CRMs can offer their customers more advanced tools for marketing campaigns and sales.
+By integrating with this technology, CRMs can offer their customers more advanced tools for eCommerce, retail, and SaaS marketing campaigns and sales.
 AR software can also help to provide real-time information that employees can utilize on a daily basis.

 Business process automation — PieSync reports that major CRMs like HubSpot, Salesforce, and ActiveCampaign, have begun to prioritize automation in both product and marketing in recent years.
 More CRM vendors are likely to follow.
 That's because automation can offer benefits such as utilizing bots to close out less complex customer support tickets and initiate email workflows.

 CRM mobility — SelectHub states that mobility has always been a major component of sales activities.
 The COVID-19 pandemic has highlighted this since workforces are now scattered around the globe for the foreseeable future.
 That's why many companies train their teams and create a job aid on how to use CRM software more efficiently.

 Mobile CRMs mean that employees will be able to access these tools at any time.
 They also offer strong features in general, such as intuitive interfaces and solid security features.